tom-englert/JetBrainsAnnotations.Fody/README.md

 However now you have a reference and need to ship the JetBrainsAnnotations.dll with your product.

-This Fody plugin converts all attributes to an external annotations XML file on the fly, so you can ship just the text file with your assembly and don't need an extra reference.
+This Fody plugin converts all attributes to an external annotations XML file on the fly, so you can ship just the text file with your assembly and don't need to reference JetBrainsAnnotations.

 For more information